devops-teamspace/oci/charts/argo-cd/README.md

 ## Global Configs

+NOTE: Any values you put under `.Values.configs.cm` are passed to argocd-cm ConfigMap.

 | Key | Type | Default | Description |
 |-----|------|---------|-------------|
 | global.addPrometheusAnnotations | bool | `false` | Add Prometheus scrape annotations to all metrics services.
 This can be used as an alternative to the ServiceMonitors. |